nelsonic/app/docs/client-user-dashboard.md

 ```

+## Stages

-But before displaying the dashboard the clients can define the stages of the jobs processes
+A client can also define the stages for each job individually.

-# Define the stages
+### Defining the stages

-A client has the possibility to define the stages for each of her job opportunity from a pre-selected list of stages. **By default all the stages are selected**
+A client is able to define the stages for each of their job opportunities from a pre-selected list of stages. **By default all the stages are selected**.

-So we need to add a property to our job objects to define which stages are allowed on the jobs
+A property is added to the job objects to define which stages are allowed in each of the jobs.

-The stage object must have an order property which define what is the order of the list of the stages.
-This order property will help us to define "next" stage of a stage.
-The order value must be unique!
+The stage object must have an order property which defines what the order of the stages is.
+This order property will help define the "next" stage of a stage.
+The order value must be *unique*.

 ```
 job.stagesAllowed = [idStage1, idStage2, ...]
 ```

+Further information on customising the stages can be found in the [documentation here](./client-customise-stages).

-## Display the stages
+### Displaying the stages

 ```
 POST /job/stages